Emergency Dentist — Midland, TX

 We understand that you may not actually know whether your particular situation needs immediate care or not.
 We consider the following circumstances to be true emergencies, and Dr. Boyles has the advanced skills needed to assist you with them.
 If you are experiencing any of the following, please get in touch with our office right away.

-- Maintain a good oral hygiene routine by brushing twice a day for two minutes using fluoride toothpaste and flossing at least once a day.
-This will ensure decay and bacteria are effectively removed from your smile.
+Every day, you need to keep a good oral hygiene routine by brushing twice a day for a full two minutes using fluoride toothpaste.
+This may seem like a long time, but it is necessary to reach most of the surfaces of your teeth.
+You also must floss at least once a day because brushing misses the importance spaces between your teeth.
+Maintaining this daily routine will ensure decay and bacteria are effectively removed from your smile.

-- Avoid consuming too much sugar or starch and stick to more nutrient-rich, healthy foods.
-Sugars and starches can cause bacteria to build and lead to tooth decay and gum disease over time.
+Avoid consuming too much sugar or starch, and stick to more nutrient-rich, healthy foods.
+Sugars and starches can cause bacteria to produce acids that lead to tooth decay and gum disease over time.
+Limiting how much you eat of these substances reduces the impact bacteria can have.
+Healthy foods you should have often include leafy greens, fibrous vegetables like carrots, and calcium-rich dairy products.
+Don’t forget to drink plenty of water throughout the day!

-- Talk to your dentist about an oral appliance to wear at night if you are prone to teeth grinding (bruxism).
+Talk to your dentist about an oral appliance to wear at night if you are prone to teeth grinding (bruxism).
 This will protect your teeth and prevent excessive wear and tear as well as potential jaw pain.
+If you play sports, particularly those that involve a lot of contact, consider wearing a mouthguard to absorb potential hits to the face that would otherwise cause injuries.

-- Never use your teeth as tools.
-Opt for scissors or another appropriate tool to open packages and containers.
-Your teeth can become damaged otherwise.
+Never use your teeth as tools.
+Instead, opt for scissors or another appropriate tool to open packages and containers.
+Your teeth were not designed to handle plastic and other materials, so they can become damaged if you misuse them.
+Take a little bit of extra time to locate the tool you need and spare your smile from unnecessary pain and injury.

 Understanding the Cost of Emergency Dentistry